alfredodelfabro/node-first-contact/README.md

 NPM stands for Node Package Manager and it is used to manage libs and frameworks used by an application.

 When a project is created using npm, a file named package.json is created that has all the packages used on the environment.
 Besides that, npm is a repository where other developers and companies distribute theis tools and libs that abstract a lot of code.
 It is something like gems in Ruby.

+## Start a new application

+We start a new application by typing `npm init`.
+This command creates a new `package.json` file to manage application.

+## Using ES modules

+To use ES modules we need to add `"type": "module"` on our package.json configuration.
+This allow us to use this syntax, for example, import from other files:

+`import { getUser } from './userController';`